EgosOwn/gosmartkeyboard/EnvironmentVariables.md

 # GoSmartKeyboard Environment Variables

+## Always use xdotool

+Some users may always want xdotool, see the [Streaming.md](Streaming.md) file for more information.

+--- always use xdotool environment variable

+alwaysUseXdotool, alwaysUseXdotoolExists := os.LookupEnv("KEYBOARD_ALWAYS_USE_XDOTOOL")

+---

 ## Authentication token file

 The authentication token configuration file is set by the environment variable `KEYBOARD_AUTH_TOKEN_FILE`, but defaults to